randombk/chatterbox-vllm/README.md

 * ✅ Basic speech cloning with audio and text conditioning.
 * ✅ Outputs match the quality of the original Chatterbox implementation.
+* ✅ CFG=0.5 is implemented.
 * ℹ️ Project uses vLLM internal APIs and hacks to get things done.
 Refactoring to idomatic vLLM way of doing things is WIP, but may require some changes to vLLM.
 * ℹ️ Substantial refactoring is needed to further clean up unnecessary workarounds and code paths.
+* ℹ️ Server API is not implemented and will likely be out-of-scope for this project.
+* ❌ CFG scale is hard-coded at 0.5 and is not yet implemented.
+* ❌ Exaggeration is not yet implemented.
 * ❌ APIs are not yet stable and may change.
-* ❌ CFG and exaggeration are not yet implemented.
 * ❌ vLLM batching is not (yet) supported.
 * ❌ Benchmarks and performance optimizations are not yet implemented.
 * ❌ Installation process can be tricky and has room for improvement.
-* ❌ Server API is not implemented.
-This will likely be out-of-scope for this project.

 # Installation